 The American Deposit Management Co.
 (ADM), for example, has developed a proprietary network of community banks that compete for business deposits.
 This creates somewhat of a “buyer’s market” for companies looking for the most competitive return in addition to protection and liquidity.

-ADM can take a single deposit, in excess of $80 million, and spread it around to their network of banks to achieve the most competitive rates available.
-This also includes FDIC coverage for the entire balance.
+ADM can take a single deposit, in excess of $80 million, and spread it around to their network of financial institutions to achieve the most competitive rates available.
+This also includes FDIC / NCUA coverage for the entire balance.
 Their clients have an online portal and single consolidated statement to track their company’s funds, and those funds are available whenever they are needed.

 Earn more, Risk Less®.